harcokuppens/DOMjudgeDockerCompose/README.md

   - Then run `update-grub` and reboot.
 After rebooting check that `/proc/cmdline` actually contains the added kernel options.

-For newer versions of DOMjudge we use cgroups version v2 for which we do not need to change any boot options anymore, which allows it to also be run in the Linux VM in docker Desktop on Windows or Macos.
+For newer versions of DOMjudge we use cgroups version v2, for which we do not need to change any boot options anymore.
+In modern Docker and Linux distributions uses by default cgroups version v2 which by default already has cgroup memory and swap accounting already enabled.
+Not needing to change any boot options anymore, allows DOMjudge to also be run in the Linux VM in docker Desktop on Windows or Macos.